Idank96/Digital-Image-Processing-Funcs/Image Sharpening Methods_With Laplacian./README.md

-# Image Sharpening Methods_With Laplacian.
+# Image Sharpening Method With Laplacian.

 Demonstrating 3 image sharpening techniques using the Laplacian filter.
 The Laplacian filter is commonly used for enhancing image edges and details.